Meth In The Morning, Heroin At Night: Inside The Seesaw Struggle of Dual Addiction

 "There is absolutely an association," says Dr. Phillip Coffin, director of substance use research at the San Francisco Department of Public Health.

-Across the U.S., more and more opioid users say they use methamphetamine as well, up from 19 percent in 2011 to 34 percent in 2017, according to a study published in the journal Drug and Alcohol Dependence last year.
+Across the U.S., more and more opioid users say they use methamphetamine as well, up from 19% in 2011 to 34% in 2017, according to a study published in the journal Drug and Alcohol Dependence last year.
 The greatest increases were in the western United States.

 That research suggests that efforts to get doctors to cut down on writing opioid prescriptions may have driven some users to buy meth on the street instead.